 The dormant Commerce Clause, in particular, enforces the States' separate sovereign spheres.
 The dormant Commerce Clause "mediate[s] the States' competing claims of sovereign authority" to regulate matters affecting interstate commerce.
 National Pork Producers Council v.
-Ross, 143 S. Ct.
-1142, 1156-57

-(2023).
+Ross, 598 U.S. 356, 376 (2023).
 The dormant Commerce Clause ensures that a State's attempts to regulate commerce respect Congress's primacy over interstate commerce and "also respect the interests of other States."
 BMW of N. Am., Inc. v.
 Gore, 517 U.S. 559, 571 (1996).
 Put to practice, the federalism aspect of personal jurisdiction requires consideration of "the more abstract matter of submitting to the coercive power of a State that may have little legitimate interest in the claims in question."
 Bristol-Myers Squibb Co. v.
-Superior Court, 137 S. Ct.
-1773, 1780 (2017).
+Superior Court, 582 U.S. 255, 263 (2017).

 Pennsylvania, however, has no interest in Plaintiffs' cases.
-Syngenta Crop. is not a Pennsylvania corporation or headquartered here.
+Syngenta Crop is not a Pennsylvania corporation or headquartered here.
 And an overwhelming number of Plaintiffs are not Pennsylvania residents and were not exposed to or injured by Syngenta Crop's products in Pennsylvania.
 Pennsylvania has no conceivable interest in adjudicating a dispute that does not arise from or relate to acts done here or involve a defendant corporation that is essentially at home here.
 With consent-by-registration statutes, "[t]he state . . . attempts to extract the corporation's consent to all-purpose adjudicative authority, but without relinquishing anything additional in return."
 Charles W. "Rocky" Rhodes, Nineteenth Century Personal Jurisdiction Doctrine in a Twenty-First Century World, 64 Fla.
 L. Rev. 387, 443 (2012).
 That lopsided "exchange' has lost its connection to the state's appropriate regulatory power."
 Id.
 No principle, much less federalism, is served by allowing Plaintiffs to sue in a forum with no connection to their cases.

 2. Condoning Plaintiffs' attempt to bring their suits in Pennsylvania will bless Plaintiffs' "forum-shopping-suing in [Pennsylvania] because it [is] thought plaintiff-friendly, even though their cases had no tie to the State."
 Ford Motor Co. v.
 Montana Eighth Judicial Dist.
-Ct., 141 S. Ct.
-1017, 1031 (2021); see also Mallory, 143 S. Ct. at 2049 n.1 (Alito, J., concurring) (collecting sources detailing Pennsylvania's reputation as a plaintiff-friendly forum).
+Ct., 592 U.S. 351, 370 (2021); see also Mallory, 600 U.S. at 154 n.1 (Alito, J., concurring) (collecting sources detailing Pennsylvania's reputation as a plaintiff-friendly forum).
 And the burdens of that forum shopping will fall disproportionately on Pennsylvania's already taxed court system and jurors.
-The Philadelphia Court of Common Pleas' mass-tort program-which attracts most of these suits with no connection to the Commonwealth-has dipped to the lowest levels in years, but still touts over 4,000 cases in its backlog.
-Aleeza Furman, The Legal Intelligencer, Philadelphia's Mass Tort Program Shrinks, but Still Packs a Punch, May 9, 2023.
+The Philadelphia Court of Common Pleas' mass-tort program-which attracts most of these suits with no connection to the Commonwealth-has dipped to the lowest levels in years, but still touts over 4,200 cases in its backlog.

+Aleeza Furman, The Legal Intelligencer, Nearly Half of Philadelphia's Mass Tort